cagritukenmez/droneProgramming/README.md

-**DRONE MISSION ALGORITHM**
+# Drone Mission Algorithm

-This code is creating waypoints for a mission algorithm
+This code is creating waypoints for a mission